Rich heritage, dramatic vistas and a vibrant cultural calendar make the Caribbean island of St Lucia a luxury holiday hit all year round.

 Our St Lucia collection comprises luxury hotels, family-friendly resorts and boutique suites that are perfect for a honeymoon or romantic getaway.
 Our Concierge team are on hand to ensure your holiday is memorable for all the right reasons, so they are ready and waiting to go above and beyond to exceed your expectations.

-At Inspiring Travel company, we’ve been in love with the Caribbean for over forty years.
+At Inspiring Travel, we’ve been in love with the Caribbean for nearly 50 years.
 That means we’re well-placed and knowledgeable to advise and recommend the best locations for you, whether you choose to stay at one of our stunning Caribbean hotels or book a place on one of our luxury tours.

 Our luxury tours of the Caribbean offer a completely bespoke, tailor-made itinerary which will allow you to tick off all the must-sees and must-dos on your checklist.
 That means you’re guaranteed to enjoy a truly magical, once-in-a-lifetime holiday experience, whether you’re travelling as a lone ranger, on your honeymoon or with extended family.
 Whatever your plans, we’re here to make sure you take in some of the world’s most stunning sights during your holiday.